Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 This ensures that CloudFront will always serve the latest avatar uploaded by the user.

-A view of the buckets in AWS `assets.nwaliechinyere.xyz`
+A view of the objects in AWS `assets.nwaliechinyere.xyz`

 ![image](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/journal/assets/Screenshot%20(374).png)

-A view of the CloudFront Invalidations I created
+the CloudFront Invalidations I created

 ![image](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/journal/assets/Screenshot%20(455).png)